ngthanhtrung23/PPCodeChallenge/Four/statement.md

 # Problem

-Given an array A with N elements (N <= 1000).
-The i-th element is denoted by A_i (1 <= A_i <= 1000).
+Given an array A with N elements.
+The i-th element is denoted by A_i.

-Find the number of ways to select 4 elements, such that the sum of the 4 selected elements is K. You can select each element multiple times.
+Find the number of ways to select 4 elements, such that the sum of the 4 selected elements is K. You can select each element more than once.

 For example: